sonamkadam25/Weather-App/README.md

-# Weather-App
+# SkyInsight
-Weather-App is a web application that provides real-time weather information for your area.
+SkyInsight is a  Weather application that provides real-time weather information for your area.
 It allows you to view the current temperature, wind speed, humidity, and cloud cover.
 Additionally, you can search for weather data by city name.
 # Features

 1. Location-based Weather: Upon loading the website, the app will request your location to provide weather information specific to your area.